-Students planning to discontinue enrollment for a semester or more must submit a Maintain Continuous Enrollment request.
+Students planning to discontinue enrollment for a semester or more must submit a Leave of Absence.
 This is done through the iPOS.
 A petition for a leave of absence, endorsed by the student's committee chair and the graduate director, must be approved by the Graduate College.
 This petition must be requested and approved before the anticipated absence.
-Students may request to maintain continuous enrollment without course registration for a maximum of two semesters during their entire program.
+Students may request a leave without course registration for a maximum of two semesters during their entire program.

 A student on leave is not required to pay fees, but in turn is not permitted to place any demands on university faculty or use any university resources.
-Students who do not enroll for a fall or spring semester without an approved leave of absence by the Office of Graduate College are considered withdrawn from the university under the assumption that they have decided to discontinue their program.
+Students who do not enroll for a fall or spring semester without an approved leave of absence by Graduate College are considered withdrawn from the university under the assumption that they have decided to discontinue their program.
 Students discontinued for this reason may reapply for admission to resume their degree program.
 The application will be considered along with all other new applications to the degree program.
 This is no guarantee of admission and not all prior credits may count.